-While there is strong evidence that certain foods lower LDL cholesterol, the evidence that specific foods raise HDL cholesterol is less strong.
-Alcohol does increase HDL cholesterol, but excess alcohol consumption can cause other health problems.
-Some evidence suggests that cranberry juice, raw onions and omega-3 fats found in fish such as salmon and sardines can increase HDL cholesterol.
+While there is strong evidence that certain foods lower LDL cholesterol, the evidence that specific foods raise the HDL type is less strong.
+Alcohol appears to increase the substance, but excess alcohol consumption can cause other health problems.
+Some evidence suggests that cranberry juice, raw onions, and omega-3 fats found in fish such as salmon and sardines can increase HDL cholesterol.
 Salmon is a heart-healthy food even without affecting HDL cholesterol, since it lowers the level of trigylcerides in the blood and is low in saturated fat.

 Niacin, or nicotinic acid, is a type of B vitamin.
-Niacin lowers LDL cholesterol and significantly raises HDL cholesterol when taken at high doses.
+Niacin has been found to lower LDL cholesterol and significantly raise HDL cholesterol when taken at high doses.
 These doses can cause unpleasant and possibly dangerous side effects, so high-dose niacin should never be taken without a doctor’s supervision.

 Some types of processed foods contain cholesterol-lowering additives.
 For example, plant sterols and stanols have been shown to decrease LDL cholesterol level and are added to certain types of orange juice and margarine.

 Smoking should be avoided, since it decreases the level of HDL cholesterol.
-On the other hand, regular exercise increases the level of HDL cholesterol, and so does weight loss (if it’s necessary).
+On the other hand, regular exercise increases the level of HDL cholesterol, and so does weight loss (if this is necessary).

 A Diagnosis of High Cholesterol

-If you are diagnosed with high cholesterol, there is a lot that you can do to improve your cholesterol profile.
-You may not even need to take cholesterol-lowering medications, although of course a doctor's recommendations must be sought.
-You can reduce or remove harmful foods from your diet, add foods known to lower LDL cholesterol, add healthy foods that might raise HDL cholesterol, stop smoking and get regular exercise.
-Begin exercising slowly if you haven’t exercised for a long time.
-These techniques will help to ensure that cholesterol stays a friend and never becomes a foe.
+If you are diagnosed with high cholesterol, there is a lot that you can do to improve the situation.
+You may not even need to take cholesterol-lowering medications, although of course a doctor's recommendations should be sought and followed.
+You can reduce or remove harmful foods from your diet, add foods known to lower LDL cholesterol, add healthy foods that might increase the HDL type, stop smoking, and get regular exercise.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.